Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: helpers = perf.setup()*

-Prepare environment and returns the spec.helpers module.
+Prepares environment and returns the `spec.helpers` module.
 Throws error if any.

-The framework setup some environment variables before importing spec.helpers modules.
+The framework sets up some environment variables before importing `spec.helpers` modules.
-The returned helpers is just a nomal spec.helpers module, user can use same pattern in integration tests to setup entities in Kong.
+The returned helper is just a normal `spec.helpers` module, user can use same pattern in integration tests to setup entities in Kong.
 DB-less mode is currently not implemented.

 [Back to top](#introduction)